 This is a time when we will be more vulnerable and sensitive.
 It is the Moon, after all, and it is inevitable we will feel this way.
 Now it is easier to have a heart-opening so that we can let go of what needs to go, and to accept what is.
 This is not to say that it won’t hurt, but we have the opportunity this season to deepen our self-knowledge and appreciation of who we are, to remember our mission, and to deepen our connection to those who continue to walk beside us.
 Darker emotional undercurrents come to the surface, and we can offer them up to be healed.
 This is a season that also supports the deepening of intimacy as we let go of what is not our truth.

 Saturn.
-Before I leave this discussion on what I see as the salient astrological factors for this season, I want to point out that the Fall Equinox Saturn is stationery.
+Before I leave this discussion on what I see as the salient astrological factors for this season, I want to point out that the Fall Equinox Saturn is stationary.
 This factor occurs when Saturn is traveling between the speeds of 0.008 and -0.008 degrees per day.
-We might think of a stationery planet as one who has stopped its journey to witness, with special interest, the lives and events of a unique time and place.
-There is something both mystical and parental about a stationery planet.
+We might think of a stationary planet as one who has stopped its journey to witness, with special interest, the lives and events of a unique time and place.
+There is something both mystical and parental about a stationary planet.
 With Saturn, the theme is responsibility.

 Saturn has 82 confirmed moons; this is a symbol of tremendous responsibility, and with stationary Saturn, we are not talking about the simple kind of responsibility which can be taken care of by doing things like paying your bills and working hard at your job.
 Those things are part of it to be sure, and if you ignore them, there will be consequences.
 But the main interest of stationary Saturn is whether you’re taking responsibility for what is yours to take care of.
 It’s important to pay your rent, but if you pay your rent and neglect your kids, your pets, and your commitments, you dishonor Saturn.
 You break the agreement of what it means to be a human being in a society of other human beings.
 When Saturn is stationary, the realm of responsibility has broadened.
 You can’t just slide by merely following the letter of the law.
 You are also accountable for the spirit of the law.